Seasonal Living – Find Your Way Back to Nature

 The call to get back to nature and find significance in place and time is real.
 It’s the desire for Eden in our archetypal memory that drives us to retreat to the woods like Thoreau.
-The desire may be numbed by technology or by busyness, but for many the call to get back to nature, gets louder as we get older.
+The desire may be numbed by technology or by busyness, but for many, the call to get back to nature gets louder as we get older.

 The Fiercely DIY Guide to Seasonal Living is a roadmap to your journey to get back to nature.
 Why is it called “Fiercely”?
 Because while it’s gentle in the way it coaxes you into a new rhythm and way of thinking, it’s fiercely protective.
-Like a mama bear, it suggests protecting the weekly time you’ve set aside for you, in your personal desire to live with more intention and be grounded in the seasons.
+Like a mama bear, it suggests protecting the weekly time you’ve set aside for yourself, in your personal desire to live with more intention and be grounded in the seasons.

 The book is divided into 12 weeks, about the length of a given season.
 Each week there is a short lesson and an actionable step to bring you closer to the rhythms of nature.
 The whole book is short.
-In fact you could sit down and read the entire book in less than an hour.
+In fact, you could sit down and read the entire book in less than an hour.
 But the book isn’t intended to be read cover to cover in one sitting.
-The book is a guide to gently nurture your inner life into a different, more soul satisfying direction.
+The book is a guide to gently nurture your inner life into a different, more soul-satisfying direction.

 The chapters guide you through walking in nature, creating a place of solitude and contemplation in your home, journal writing, eating locally with the seasons, preserving the abundance, and crafting intentionally and frugally.